L’Epicerie story

 to make people feel good through real food, shared with care.

-And we still feel endlessly grateful to call Whakatāne home.
+And I still feel endlessly grateful to call Whakatāne home.